lenaMK/doc/conf/ICC2025_theMatterOfMaps.md

 - accessing the artwork details through the browser console to learn about the artwork
 - and foraging around the fur patches to find my way

+### Rituals (no slide change)

+It was only while I was doing it, that I realised how much this approach neared a ritual

+- searching for my paths
+- carefully placing a needle for each artwork onto the map

+I felt an **agency** both upon the history and the geography of public art made by womxn

+It seemed almost necessary to share this feeling with others

 ### Participatory activation

 To share this experience, I created an ongoing activation process.